-RRWD contracted Northern Technologies, LLC (NTI) of Fargo, North Dakota to perform a geotechnical exploration at Retention Site C that consisted of 2 soil boring (SB) locations, SB-12 at 45 feet deep and SB-13 at 20 feet deep.
-Figure 26 shows the locations of the completed borings.
+RRWD contracted Northern Technologies, LLC (NTI) of Fargo, North Dakota to perform a geotechnical exploration at Retention Site A that consisted of 3 soil borings, SB-02 at 45 feet deep and SB-04 at 20 feet, and SB-06 at 30 feet deep.
+Several more soil borings were completed along the East Inlet and at the alternative site (Retention A2).
+See Appendix C for more information on these explorations.
+Figure 24 shows the locations of the completed borings.
 Samples were analyzed by NTI for several key engineering properties including:

-- Water content (ASTM D2216),
+- water content (ASTM D2216),

 - dry density (ASTM D7263-09 Method B),

-- atterberg limits (ASTM D4318),
+- Atterberg limits (ASTM D4318),

 - standard proctor test (ASTM D698 Method A),

 - hydraulic conductivity (ASTM D5084), and

-- UU Triaxial (ASTM D2850).
+- Unconsolidated Undrained Triaxial (ASTM D2850).

-Detailed geotechnical information on the borehole logs and laboratory test results can be found in the Geotechnical Exploration and Engineering Review report provided by NTI (Appendix B).
-Based on the borehole logs and laboratory testing, the overall subsurface soil profile at borings SB-12 and SB-13 consist of approximately 0.7 to 1 feet of topsoil underlain by soft to stiff (blow counts ranging from 4 to 21) Lake Modified Glacial Till (LMGT) which extends to the termination depth of the borings (maximum 46 feet).
+Detailed geotechnical information on the borehole logs and laboratory test results can be found in the Geotechnical Exploration and Engineering Review report provided by NTI (Appendix C).
+Based on the borehole logs and laboratory testing, the overall subsurface soil profile at borings SB-02, SB-04, and SB-06 consist of a layer of topsoil (0.8 to 3 feet) underlain by medium to very stiff (blow counts ranging from 5 to 40) Glacial Lake Sediment (GLS) soils followed by medium to very stiff (blow counts ranging from 5 to 92) Lake Modified Glacial Till (LMGT) which extends to the termination depth of the borings (maximum 46 feet).
+In general, the GLS soils are comprised of silty fat clay and fat clay with trace amounts of sand.
+The GLS soils have varying color, moisture contents ranging from 8 to 17%, and wet unit weights ranging from 145 to 162 lb/ft.
 The LMGT soils are comprised of lean clay with trace amounts of sand and gravel.
-The soils have varying color, moisture contents ranging from 11 to 22%, and wet unit weights ranging from 149 to 159 lb/ft3.
+The LMGT soils have varying color, moisture contents ranging from 10 to 49%, and wet unit weights ranging from 115 to 163 lb/ft.
+The permeability test completed in SB-02 at 10 feet below ground surface resulted in permeability of $5.6 \times 10^{-9}$ ft/sec.
+The triaxial unconsolidated undrained (UU) tests completed on samples from SB-02 and SB-04 (both at 10 ft below ground surface) resulted in undrained shear strengths of approximately 1,700 and 200 psf, respectively.